grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 <!-- vale Grafana.We = NO -->

 Vale codifies our style guide into a series of rules that can be checked against your prose.
-The following is a list of all the rules that we have defined.
+The following is a list of all the rules that we've defined.

 <!-- This page breaks a number of rules in demonstrating them. -->
 <!-- vale Grafana.Acronyms = NO -->